andreasradloff/netflix-rater/README.md

 This was a one-off project, so there's no real interface.
 This assumes you have a bunch of movie ratings in the JSON format described below.

 1. Download the extension code in the netflix-rater subdirectory
-2. Drop your input into that subdirectory as a file called `netflix.json`
+2. Drop your input into that subdirectory as a file called `betyg.txt`
 3. In Chrome, go to Tools > Extensions or chrome://extensions and enable Developer Mode if you haven't already
 4. Click "Load unpacked extension..." and select the netflix-rater subdirectory
 5. Log into Netflix and make sure the **correct** profile is selected under your account